 Jeremiah 29.11, “‘For I know the plans that I have for you,’ declares the LORD, ‘plans for welfare and not for calamity to give you a future and a hope.'”

-That promise, dear ones, is true for me and for you!
+That promise, dear friends, is true for me and for you if we’ll turn to Him!

 Today’s Other Readings: